-Mountain Gorilla Census recently carried out in Uganda’s Bwindi Forest documented the largest Total number of Mountain Gorillas ever recorded.
+Mountain Gorilla Census in Uganda’ Bwindi forest that was recently carried out, documented the largest total number of Mountain Gorillas ever recorded.
 The Bwindi-Sarambwe ecosystem survey documented 459 Mountain Gorillas (Gorilla beringei beringei) as one of the two remaining areas where this specie of endangered great ape is still found.
 When this figure is combined with published figure of 604 Mountain Gorillas that were detected in Virunga Massif in 2016, the global total figure of known Mountain Gorillas shows an increase to 1,063 mountain gorillas surviving in the whole world.

 During the census, the Bwindi Impenetrable National Park in Uganda and Sarambwe Nature Reserve in DR Congo that covers an area of 340 square kilometers, the total number of mountain Gorillas that were found is 459 individuals staying in 50 groups, 13 individual gorillas were recorded as solitary.
 This recording is compared to an estimated figure of 400 individual gorillas that were found in 36 groups and 16 solitary individuals from a survey that were carried out in the same area in 2011.